ucsdlib/damspas-rd/README.md

 ## Development environment for ansible scripts
 In order to facilitate development and modification of the ansible scripts, a development config has been established.
 This requires Docker be running on the dev machine and that the proper docker python packages are installed.
 If using ansible >= 2.4 install python packages with "pip install docker docker-compose".
 For older versions of ansible "pip install docker-py".
 Please note that docker-py and docker-compose Python packages do not get along.

+If you run in to problems with systemd (specifically hanging process starts or restarts) then you may need to update the docker image.
+Systemd upgrades can not be done on the fly in a running docker instance, see: https://github.com/geerlingguy/ansible-role-security/issues/21
+To do an update run "docker rmi notch8/systemd" then run the ./bin/provision development as normal.
+This will clear your existing containers.
+Note that all containers must be stopped to do this, so you may want to run ./bin/cleanup development first.